person-c/myBlog/content/daily_work/health_statistic.md

 }
 ```

+## Section 1: The Problem

+When we try to execute the `trim_margin` function, we get an error:

 The `trim_margin` function aims to trim n paired-end elements in a vector; However, errors happened: 'can't find the object n';

 We know that R finds its variable's value through the lexical scope; There are three environments related to function; When the function executes, it's executed in a temporary environment; And its parent environment is its closed environment where the function was defined; That's lexical scope.
 However, in the example above, the `qs` function in `trim_margin` function was defined in the global environment which doesn't contain the variable `n`; The `n` existed in the execution environment of `trim_margin` function; That's the called environment of the `qs` function(find variable value in a caller environment named dynamic scope); We can get this environment through `parent.frame()`; However, the `eval()` function uses the `parent.frame()` as the default enclose environment of the expression when the argument `envir` is a list.

+Here is another reference[^3].

+[^3]: We know that R finds its variable's value through the lexical scope; There are three environments related to function;

 ```r
 r$> eval